[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 > 2. Navigating Your Home

-Okay, it’s 3 A.M., the power is out, and you don’t have a flashlight.
+Okay, it’s 3 AM, the lights are out, and you don’t have a flashlight.
 You want to go to your bed.

 First, you need to locate yourself.
 This is what pwd (Print Working Directory) does.
 It tells you exactly where you are standing.